A Timber Carriage House For A Modern Derbyshire Home

 The carriage house is located in front of Stacey’s house and is 10.5m wide by 6.1m deep.
 It consists of three bays.
 Two are open bays, in which he and his wife park their cars.
 One is an enclosed room, which they use for storage.

-Stacey opted to get the roof tiled by a local builder to match the house roof perfectly.
+Stacey opted to get the roof tiled by a local builder to complement the house’s roof.
 He is very pleased with the result.
 “Honestly, it looks amazing,” he remarks.

 Adding to the slight modern twist is the use of matching bricks instead of stones under the supports.